AkshataOntigodimath/portfolio-website/README.md

 # portfolio-website
-# 🌐 Personal Portfolio Website

-Welcome to my personal portfolio! 🚀
+# 👋 Welcome to My Portfolio

-This website is a digital showcase of who I am, what I build, and the technologies I'm passionate about.
-It highlights my projects, technical skills, education, achievements, and provides an easy way to connect with me.

-Designed with a clean, modern, and responsive interface, the portfolio delivers a smooth experience across desktops, tablets, and mobile devices.
+This repository is more than just a website—it's a snapshot of my journey as a developer.
+It showcases the projects I've built, the technologies I've explored, and the skills I've gained through continuous learning and hands-on experience.

-## ✨ Features
+## ✨ What's Inside?

-* 🎨 Modern and responsive design
-* 👤 About Me section
-* 💻 Projects showcase
+* 💻 Featured projects
-* 🛠️ Technical skills and tools
+* 🛠️ Technical skills
-* 📄 Education & achievements
+* 🎓 Education & certifications
+* 📄 Resume
-* 📬 Contact section
+* 📬 Contact information
-* ⚡ Fast, lightweight, and user-friendly

-## 🛠️ Tech Stack
+## 🛠️ Built With

-* HTML5
+HTML5
-* CSS3
+CSS3
-* JavaScript
+JavaScript

-## 🎯 Purpose

-This portfolio serves as my online professional identity, where I continuously showcase my latest projects, learning journey, and technical growth.
-It reflects my passion for web development and technology while providing recruiters, collaborators, and visitors with a quick overview of my work.

-## 🚀 Getting Started

-1. Clone the repository.
-2. Open the project folder.
-3. Launch `index.html` in your browser.

-## 📌 Future Enhancements

-* Dark/Light mode
-* Project filtering
-* Blog section
-* Downloadable resume
-* More interactive animations
+Responsive Web Design
+Modern UI/UX Principles

+## 🌱 Why This Portfolio?

+I believe the best way to demonstrate my skills is by building real projects.
+This portfolio reflects my curiosity, creativity, and passion for learning, and it will continue to evolve as I grow.

+---

-⭐ If you like this project, consider giving it a star.
-Your support is always appreciated!
+⭐ Thanks for visiting!
+If you like this project, consider giving the repository a star.